HeRCLab/hercm/doc-extra/bxf-spec.md

 **TODO**

 # Symmetric matrices
-By convention, a symmetric BXF formatted matrix file must store **only** the **upper** triangle.
-However, any fully compliant io implementation **must** provide methods for reading the upper triangle, lower triangle (extrapolated from the contents of the upper), and the entire matrix in asymmetrical format.
-This is because some 3rd party libraries expect asymmetric matrices, or matrices where the lower triangle is stored, rather than the upper.
+By convention, a symmetric BXF formatted matrix file must store **only** the **lower** triangle.
+In previous versions, the upper triangle was stored, however the lower triangle has superior characteristics for certain types of sparse matrix operations.
+Additionally, compliant io implementation are encouraged, but not required to provide methods to read the upper triangle.

-**NOTE**: it is also acceptable for io implementations to simple provide methods for getting the lower triangle or the asymmetric matrix after reading, if this is more convenient.
+**NOTE**: If an io implementation provides methods for reading the upper triangle, it should also provide a method for sorting the matrix to row-major, as many third party libraries assume sparse matrices are stored in row major format - simply performing a transpose operation by switching row and col is not enough.

 # Example
 Consider the following matrix: